dangminhduc/security-speciality-note/README.md

   - For data with size under 4KB, it can be encrypt directly
   - For data with size above 4KB, envelop encryption must be use.
 And for envelope encryption, the plain text data is used. https://aws.amazon.com/blogs/security/how-to-encrypt-and-decrypt-your-data-with-the-aws-encryption-cli/
+- Auto rotation of KMS key is fixed at 365 days and can not be changed

 ## Network
 - Intrustion Dectection System: should be using a custom solution on the marketplaces